HTTP-RPC/Kilo/README.md

 * `WebServiceException` - exception thrown when a service operation returns an error
 * `ResultHandler` - callback interface for handling service results

+Additionally, the framework includes two classes, `JSONEncoder` and `JSONDecoder`, that are used internally for processing JSON data.
+However, these classes are public and may also be used by application code.

 The Java client library can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 A POM file for local Maven deployment is also included.
 Java 8 or later is required.

 ## WebServiceProxy Class